 Home

-Tags Projects About License
+Tags Projects About

 Data Science.
-The Central Limit Theorem and sampling
+The Central Limit Theorem and Sampling

 Data Science.
-The Central Limit Theorem and sampling
+The Central Limit Theorem and Sampling

 The whole series:

-The practice of studying random phenomena shows that the results of individual observations, even those made under the same conditions, may differ.
-But the average results for a sufficiently large number of observations are stable and only slightly fluctuate depending on the results of individual observations.
-The theoretical basis for this remarkable property of random phenomena is the Central Limit Theorem(aka law of large numbers).
+The practice of studying random phenomena reveals that the results of individual observations, even those made under identical conditions, may differ.
+However, the average result from a sufficiently large number of observations tends to be stable, fluctuating only slightly with individual observation results.
+The Central Limit Theorem (sometimes referred to as the law of large numbers) provides the theoretical basis for this fascinating stability in random phenomena.

 Die roll